scross01/chatbridge/README.md

-# ChatBridge
+# Chatbridge

-**ChatBridge** provides a locally hosted [OpenAI API compatible](https://platform.openai.com/docs/api-reference/introduction) endpoint that acts as an adaptor/proxy to [OCI Generative AI Inference APIs](https://docs.oracle.com/en-us/iaas/api/#/en/generative-ai-inference/20231130/).
+**Chatbridge** provides a locally hosted [OpenAI API compatible](https://platform.openai.com/docs/api-reference/introduction) endpoint that acts as an adaptor/proxy to [OCI Generative AI Inference APIs](https://docs.oracle.com/en-us/iaas/api/#/en/generative-ai-inference/20231130/).

-Using ChatBridge enables you to configure AI clients that support adding OpenAI compatible models to use the Cohere and Meta Llama LLM models avaialble from OCI.
+Using Chatbridge enables you to configure AI clients that support adding OpenAI compatible models to use the Cohere and Meta Llama LLM models avaialble from OCI.

-ChatBridge is a Python FastAPI based application that acts as a pass through between the OpenAI API endpoints to the equivilent OCI Generative AI API endpoints using the OCI Python SDK.
-ChatBridge supports the following APIs:
+Chatbridge is a Python FastAPI based application that acts as a pass through between the OpenAI API endpoints to the equivilent OCI Generative AI API endpoints using the OCI Python SDK.
+Chatbridge supports the following APIs:

 - `/v1/models` - list available chat models.
 - `/v1/chat/completions` - chat completions.